kunwar1921058/pps-assignment.c/Welcome file.md

 Enter your information:
 Name = kunwar

-Roll no=10
+Roll no=1921058

-Age = 25
+Age = 18

-Phone no.= 9922115566
+Phone no.= 9988988833

-The name is Jony
+The name is kunwar
-Your roll no is 100012
+Your roll no is 1921058
-My phone number is 9922115566
+My phone number is 9988988833
- My age is 25
+ My age is 18
  ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3NTY2MTQyOSwtNTE2NzM5NjQ4LC0zNj
+eyJoaXN0b3J5IjpbLTE1Nzk1NTg3OTAsLTUxNjczOTY0OCwtMz
-IyNzg3NDIsLTE5NjY2ODgwODMsMTQzMzgwMDkyOCw3MDM3NDk5
+YyMjc4NzQyLC0xOTY2Njg4MDgzLDE0MzM4MDA5MjgsNzAzNzQ5
-MjldfQ==
+OTI5XX0=
 -->